-32. The Isle of Man reported that when the tax treaties that do not contain the equivalent of Article 25(1), first and/or sentence, of the OECD Model Tax Convention, as it read prior to the adoption of the Action 14 final report, will not be modified by the Multilateral Instrument, it intends to update them via bilateral negotiations with a view to be compliant with element B.1.
-In this respect, the Isle of Man clarified that it will in those bilateral negotiations propose to include the equivalent as amended by the Action 14 final report and that in 2018 and 2019 it sent out letters to all three relevant treaty partners with the request on whether they wish to amend the treaties to meet the requirements under the Action 14
+38. The Isle of Man reported that for the three tax treaties that do not contain the equivalent of Article 25(1), first and/or sentence, of the OECD Model Tax Convention (OECD, 2017), as it read prior to the adoption of the Action 14 final report (OECD, 2015b), and that will not be modified by the Multilateral Instrument, from two of the three treaty partners it is awaiting a response to its request for the initiation of bilateral negotiations to amend the treaties to meet the requirements under the Action 14 Minimum Standard, while negotiations are pending with the remaining treaty partner.